chandreshkkhatri/utilities/ find-house-near-you/README.md

 - **API Errors**: Check your OpenAI/Google Maps credentials and usage quotas.
 - **Facebook Login Issues**: Ensure you're logged into the correct Facebook account and have access to the target group.
 - **Rate Limiting**: If Facebook blocks requests, try reducing scroll speed or using longer delays.
+- **Extension not loading**: Ensure Manifest V3 is supported (recent Chrome).
+Use "Load unpacked" on the `extension` directory.
+- **No AI results**: Set your API key and model in the Options page.
+Verify billing/quotas with your AI provider.
+- **Distance not shown**: Add Google Maps API key, enable "Compute distance", and set your office coordinates in Options.
+- **CSV empty**: Ensure you've extracted at least one result via right-click or the popup paste-parse.

 ## License